padrinobook/padrinobook/02-job-board-application.md

 [^orm]: stands for *Object Relational Mapper*
 [^sass]: stands for *Syntactically Awesome Style Sheets*

-If this commands works, you have a nice green playground with all the Next, we need to specify the used *gem* in the *Gemfile* with your favored text editor `vim Gemfile`:
+If this commands works, you should have a nice green success message.
+Now let us take a look at what *gems* have been specified in the automatically generated *Gemfile* by navigating into the `job_app` project directory and opening the Gemfile with your favourite text editor.
+You shoulde see the following within the *Gemfile*:

     source :rubygems